Adel242/nextjs-chat-ai/README.md

 `# Chat Bot with Specialized Agents.
 Code GPT

 This project consists of a chat bot where you can interact with different agents specialized in various topics.
-It utilizes the Code GPT to generate intelligent responses and is developed using technologies such as React, Node.js, Next.js, Tailwind CSS, and API Next UI for styles.
+It utilizes the Code GPT to generate intelligent responses and is developed using technologies such as React, Node.js, Next.js, Tailwind CSS, and API Next UI for styles

 ## Configuration